The Einstein Relation on Metric Measure Spaces

-In the second part, we begin by examining the above mentioned classical case of a domain in Euclidean space with Dirichlet-Laplace operator, and continue by presenting the constructions of the standard Laplace operator on the Sierpinski gasket as well as the construction of the Brownian motion on $\SG$.
-Both constructions rely heavily on the self-similarity and on the fact that $\SG$ can be approximated by a sequence of graphs.
-This also requires a different approach to the walk dimension than the local one from section 4, as the vertex set of a graph is always discrete.
-To see why this graph-theoretic walk-dimension can not be directly adapted to metric measure spaces, we present a counterexample in section 8.
+In Section~\ref{sec:Examples}, we begin by examining the above mentioned classical case of a domain in Euclidean space with Dirichlet-Laplace operator, and continue by presenting the constructions of the standard Laplace operator on the Sierpi\'nski gasket $\SG$ as well as the construction of the Brownian motion on $\SG$.
+Both constructions rely heavily on the self-similarity and on the fact that $\SG$ can be approximated by a sequence of finite graphs, usually called prefractals.
+This also requires a different approach to the walk dimension than the local one from Subsection~\ref{ssec:dimw}, as the vertex set of a graph is always discrete.
+To see why this graph-theoretic walk-dimension can not be directly adapted to metric measure spaces, we present a counterexample in Subsection~\ref{ssec:realline}.

-The third part begins by defining two different types of morphisms between mm-spaces, namely contractions and Lipschitz-maps, both of which give rise to a notion of isomorphy, mm-isomorphism and Lipschitz-isomorphisms, respectively.
+Section~\ref{sec:ERMMS} begins by defining two different types of morphisms between mm-spaces, namely contractions and Lipschitz-maps, both of which give rise to a notion of isomorphy, mm-isomorphy and Lipschitz-isomorphy, respectively.
 We then continue to investigate how we can transport the structure needed for the Einstein relation alongside maps

 and prove that the Einstein relation is invariant under Lipschitz-isomorphisms.
-We proceed by looking at H\"older continuous transformations and manage to proof upper bounds for the walk dimension and apply this to Brownian motions running on the graphs of independent fractional Brownian motion, which generates a family of examples where the Einstein relation might hold with a constant factor different from 1.
+We proceed by looking at H\"older continuous transformations and manage to proof upper bounds for the walk dimension and apply this to Brownian motions running on the graphs of independent fractional Brownian motion, which generates a family of examples where the Einstein relation holds with a constant factor different from 1, see Theorem~\ref{thm:BHdimw}.

-The concluding discussion contains several open questions that aim to further a general theory of the Einstein relation as an invariant of metric measure spaces.
+The concluding discussion contains several open questions which may guide future development of a general theory of the Einstein relation as an invariant of metric measure spaces.

-\part{Fractal Dimensions and the Einstein Relation}
+\section{Fractal Dimensions and the Einstein Relation}

-In this introductory chapter, we wish to briefly expose the ingredients of the Einstein relation -- the Hausdorff dimension $\dimh$, the spectral dimension $\dims$, and the walk dimension $\dimw$ -- and state some of their properties.
+In this introductory section, we wish to briefly expose the ingredients of the Einstein relation -- the Hausdorff dimension $\dimh$, the spectral dimension $\dims$, and the walk dimension $\dimw$ -- and state some of their properties.

-\section{Hausdorff measure and Hausdorff dimension}
+\subsection{Hausdorff measure and Hausdorff dimension}